-Gary K. Clabaugh, Emeritus Professor of Educational Policy, La Salle University
+Gary K. Clabaugh, Emeritus Professor, La Salle University

-Day-care is an easy to isolate latent school function.
-Educators do not intend to be day care workers, but they are.
-When women were usually unemployed outside the home, this latent school function was relatively unimportant.
-But now, with millions of women joining the money earning workforce every year, families depend on schools for child care.
+Day-care is an easy one.
+Educators are not hired to be day care workers.
+Nevertheless, that’s one of the things they do.
+When women were less often employed outside the home, this was relatively unimportant.
+But now, with millions of women in the workforce, many families depend on schools for child care.
 In fact, for many families, public schools make two-parent employment possible.

-They do it very cost effectively too.
+They do it cost effectively too.
 According to the 2017 Care.com Babysitter Survey, the average 2016 U.S. babysitting rate was $13.97 per hour.
-Let’s compare that with how much we pay teachers.
+Let’s compare that with how much we pay public school teachers.
 Salary.com reports average yearly pay for teachers to be about $66,000.
 At 7 hours a day, 180 days per year, assuming a classroom daily average of 25 students, that’s an hourly rate of $2.10 per child.
-So parents are saving $11.87 per hour; and their child is being taught in the bargain.
-Of course, in the case of public schools, taxpayers also are picking up that tab.
+So parents are saving $11.87 per hour and their child is being taught in the bargain.
+Plus taxpayers pick up the tab.

-Reducing unemployment is another of schooling’s latent functions.
-Conveniently, youngsters who are in school are not on the unemployment rolls.
-For public officials, high unemployment is a political liability and major source of embarrassment.
-Best keep them in school.
-Even they do make learning impossible.
+Reducing unemployment is still another of schooling’s latent functions.
+High schoolers are not on the unemployment rolls.
+For public officials, high unemployment is a political liability.
+Best, then, to keep those teens in school.
+Even when their behavior makes learning impossible for others.

-There are many socialization type functions that also are latent.
+Much socialization that takes place in school is also latent.
 For instance: learning to take your turn; to raise your hand; to stand patiently in line; to tolerate the barely tolerable; to appear interested when you are bored; to lie when necessary for self-protection; and to do what you are told when you are told to do it, whether you like it or not.
-These traits are necessary, perhaps even invaluable, in fulfilling many adult roles.
-But educators rarely even acknowledge them.
+These traits are necessary, perhaps even invaluable, in fulfilling far too many adult roles.
+But educators rarely acknowledge them.
 They are part of the subtext of schooling in a factory-like setting.

-Latent functions also involve coexisting with one’s classmates.
-For instance, we might learn the hard way not to look like a kiss up.
-Or, alternately, we might learn not to be an obvious kiss up.
+Another latent function involves learning to coexist with one’s classmates, both good and bad.
+We might, for instance, learn the hard way not to be a kiss up.
+Or we might at least learn not to be an obvious kiss up.
 Why?
-To avoid reprisals from one’s classmates.
-We might also learn to pretend disinterest in things we find very interesting.
-For instance, the first time one hears classical music it may not be wise to appear interested.
-You could be labeled a stuck-up pansy or as someone who thinks they are better than everyone else.
-In short, unless we do not learn from experience, we master not making ourselves a target.
-Of course, some kids never learn this; and they pay a heavy price often carries on into adulthood.
+To avoid reprisals from classmates.
+We might also learn to pretend disinterest in things we find interesting.
+For example, the first time a youngster hears classical music it may not be wise for them to appear interested.
+They could be scorned as stuck-up, a pansy, or whatever.
+In short, we learn by coping with our classmates how not to make ourselves a target.
+Admittedly, some kids never learn.
+But they pay a heavy price.